Tchê Tchê

-Danilo das Neves Pinheiro (born 30 August 1992), known by his nickname Tchê Tchê, is a Brazilian professional footballer who plays for Botafogo.
-Although usually employed as a central midfielder, he is an extremely versatile player who can play in multiple roles such as a right or left back, defensive midfielder or even as a winger.
+Danilo das Neves Pinheiro (born 30 August 1992), known by his nickname Tchê Tchê, is a Brazilian professional footballer who plays as defensive midfielder for Vasco da Gama.

 Club career

 Born in São Paulo, Tchê Tchê joined Audax's youth setup in 2006, after being approved on a trial.
 He made his senior debut for the club on 27 March 2011, playing the last 14 minutes in a 3–1 Campeonato Paulista Série A2 home win against Rio Branco.

 Tchê Tchê was a regular starter for Audax in the club's first season in Campeonato Paulista, appearing in ten matches.
 His first match in the tournament occurred on 18 January 2014, a 0–0 away draw against Paulista.

 After subsequent loans at Guaratinguetá, Ponte Preta and Boa Esporte, Tchê Tchê impressed with Audax during the 2016 Paulistão; he scored his first professional goal on 23 April 2016, netting from long range in a 2–2 draw at Corinthians, which ensured his team's qualification to the finals for the first time in their history.

 On 28 April 2016, Tchê Tchê signed a pre-contract with Série A club Palmeiras, being effective after the Campeonato Paulista finals.

-On 8 June 2018 he signed 5-year contract with Ukrainian Premier League club Dynamo Kyiv.
+On 8 June 2018, Tchê Tchê signed a 5-year contract with Ukrainian Premier League club Dynamo Kyiv.

 On 30 March 2019, Tchê Tchê signed a four-year contract with São Paulo, coming back for his country Brazil.

 On 6 April 2021, Tchê Tchê joined Atlético Mineiro on loan with an option to buy until May 2022.

+In April 2022, Botafogo presented Tchê Tchê as a new reinforcement.

+The first player from the SAF Botafogo era to reach 100 games for Glorioso, Tchê Tchê won honors from the Club before the classic against Flamengo, at Maracanã, in the seventh round of the Carioca Championship.